 It goes without saying that when employees are feeling great, it shows.
 But what about the employee whose mental or emotional well-being is suffering?
 The CDC reports that 80% of adults with depression reported at least some difficulty with work, home, or social activities because of their symptoms.
 Mental health issues can have an impact on employers through increased absenteeism and poor productivity.
 However, and maybe even more importantly, they can also adversely impact employee morale and satisfaction.

-Much like the other programs and services above, implementing a multi-dimensional behavioral health assessment program is a great way to let your employees know you care about them.
-The best behavioral health programs offer a variety of services including behavioral health screenings, programs, treatments, and follow-up.
+Much like the other programs and services above, implementing a digital behavioral health program is a great way to let your employees know you care about them.
+The best behavioral health programs offer a variety of resources and services including behavioral health screenings, programs, treatments, and follow-up.
 They can also identify employees who may be at risk for behavioral health issues.

 Health Care Navigation Assistance